godotengine/godot-showreel-voting/README.md

 - `docker-compose.yml` for the postgres database configuration,
 - `gdshowreelvote/gdshowreelvote/settings.py` for the web app.

-Indeed, you should also refer to the documentations of each of those components to undertand what those file do.
+You should also refer to the documentations of each of those components to better understand what those file do.

-### Web application standablone setup
+### Web application standalone setup

 As it may be ran in an independent setup too, the web application also exposes some of its settings as environment variables.
 Here is the list of exposed